Dynious/RefinedRelocation/README.md

 3. Open up your command line and run `javac`.
 If it spews out a bunch of possible options and the usage, then you're good to go.
 If not, try the steps again and make sure your `Path` variable is correct.

 ####Setup Git
-Git is used to clone Block Extenders and update your local copy.
+Git is used to clone Refined Relocation and update your local copy.

 1. Download and install Git [here](http://git-scm.com/download/).
 	* *Optional*: Download and install a Git GUI client, such as Github for Windows/Mac, SmartGitHg, TortoiseGit, etc.  A nice list is available [here](http://git-scm.com/downloads/guis).